javihgil/doctrine-pagination/README.md

 * [3.
 Using paginated collections](docs/4_using_paginated_collections.md)
 * [5.
 Filter trait](#todo)

+## Symfony integration

+You can integrate with Symfony projects using [javihgil/doctrine-pagination-bundle](https://github.com/javihgil/doctrine-pagination-bundle).

 ## License

 This bundle is under the MIT license.
 See the complete license in the bundle LICENSE file.